 A copy of this letter must be on file in the department, college, and the academic personnel office.
 The appointment letter may be substituted if equally detailed.

 Normative time until

-Tenure decision = 6 years maximum of 7 years with no stop-the-clocks
+Associate level = 6 years - maximum of 7 years with no stop-the-clocks

 But if you do well in all three areas of evaluation, you can accelerate up those steps.